Guillaume-SE/Codex/README.md

 ### Functionalities

-- Manage and curate a taxonomy of medias (books, movies, series, video games)
+- Manage and curate a taxonomy of medias (books, movies, series, video games).
 - Cascade deletion of the cover file when the related media is deleted.
 - Handles storing user-uploaded cover images with automatic resize ([Sharp](https://sharp.pixelplumbing.com/)).
-- Details page for each media, retrieved by media id
+- Details page for each media, retrieved by media id.

 ### Future plans

 - Restrict access to certain pages and functions to non-administrator users.
-- Search medias by title and a number of filters (genre, rating, name, etc)
+- Search medias by title and a number of filters (genre, rating, name, etc).
-- Statistical display of media distribution according to various criteria
+- Statistical display of media distribution according to various criteria.
+- Setting up a front end with Vue.js.

 ### How to start